Agile Trends Switzerland 2021

 2021 06 02 head

 As a modern leader, you are aware of the importance of transforming your organization to become more agile.
-Indeed, you have successfully implemented first steps.
+Indeed, you have successfully implemented the first steps.

 Trouble is brewing.
 Things are not moving forward as quickly as they should, especially in the current challenging situation.
-The leadership behaviour of your colleagues is only changing slowly.
+The leadership behavior of your colleagues is only changing slowly.
 Your key developers are grumbling you are faking it.

 Many companies around the world discover their agile transformation is stalling.